StreisandEffect/streisand/README.md

 ### Important Clarification ###
 Streisand is based on [Ansible](http://www.ansible.com/home), an automation tool that is typically used to provision and configure files and packages on remote servers.
 Streisand automatically sets up **another remote server** with the VPN packages and configuration.

 Streisand will spin up and deploy **another server** on your chosen hosting provider when you run **on your home machine** (e.g. your laptop).
 Usually, you **do not run Streisand on the remote server** as by default this would result in the deployment of another server from your server and render the first server redundant (whew!).

-Support for local provisioning (i.e. Streisand locally configuring the system on which it is installed) will be added soon.
+In some circumstances advanced users may opt to use the local provisioning mode to have the system running Streisand/Ansible configuring itself as a Streisand server.
+This is a configuration mode best reserved for when it isn't possible to install Ansible on your home machine or when your connection to a cloud provider is too unreliable for Ansible's SSH connections.

 ### Prerequisites ###
 Complete all of these tasks on your local home machine.